-Benefits are provided for initial services rendered for the onset of symptoms for Medical Emergencies including a life-threatening medical condition or serious Accidental Injury which requires immediate medical care.
+Benefits are provided for initial services rendered for the onset of symptoms for Medical Emergencies including a lifethreatening medical condition or serious Accidental Injury which requires immediate medical care.
+Benefits are NOT provided for services provided at an emergency room for conditions that are not Medical Emergencies.